stonedunlaptm2/da_13_capstone_project/README.md

 The data used in this Capstone project was obtained from the Tennessee Drug Overdose Data Dashboard.
 The state of Tennessee collected this data in conjunction with state-level information and data from the Controlled Substance Monitoring Database (CSMD).
 The dataset covers a span of ten years and is divided into three categories: overall prescription drug data, fatal overdose data, and non-fatal overdose data, which includes both inpatient and outpatient cases.
 The data is available in .xlsx format.

 ## Technologies
-The data for this p
+The data for this project was obtained from an .xlsx file sourced from the Tennessee Drug Overdose Data Dashboard.

-roject was obtained from an .xlsx file sourced from the Tennessee Drug Overdose Data Dashboard.
-Initially, I viewed the data in Excel, where I performed some cleaning before importing it into Python 3.
-Next, I converted the cleaned data into a CSV file and imported it into Python.
+Initially, I viewed the data in Excel, where I performed some cleaning before importing it into Python Next, I converted the cleaned data into a CSV file and imported it into Python.
 Once the data was in a Jupyter notebook, I analyzed it to ensure I had sufficient information to address the questions I developed for this topic and to evaluate my hypothesis.

 Finally, after cleaning and analyzing the data, I used Power BI to create visualizations and dashboards.

 ## Obstacles
 There were three main obstacles that I encountered while working with this data.